This statement set out the steps taken to prevent modern slavery and human trafficking in our business in accordance with the Modern Slavery Act 2015.

 We work closely with the community in all of our centres and we have noted that the most vulnerable groups in the UK for modern slavery could include migrant workers, illegal immigrants, asylum seekers, homeless people, travellers and people suffering from learning difficulties.
-We already have detailed procedures, operating documents and training for safeguarding and we are working on how we can educate our staff on modern slavery and help identify anyone in the community we believe may be at risk of abuse.
+We have detailed procedures, operating documents and training for safeguarding which educates our staff on Modern slavery for the workplace and to help identify anyone in the community we believe may be at risk.

 Freedom Leisure has strict HR policies and procedures that ensure compliance with legislation and ensures fair and equal treatment, dignity at work and prevents discrimination.
 Our policies and operating documents are available to all staff on our intranet.
 We encourage all staff to report any activity they believe to be in breach of any of our operating standards or policies to us.

 We are committed to ensuring there is no modern slavery or human trafficking in any part of our business.
 We will:

 David Talbut - Freedom Leisure Finance Director | April 2019